benjymous/annotations/sandman/sandman.06.md

 	Panel 4:  Johnny Carson is a late-night talk show host.
         Panel 6-7:  Judy is a lesbian and Donna is her lover; they've had a fight.
 Joy Division is a techno-punk/New Wave/gothic band from the late 70's- early 80's.
+The term "Joy Division" is taken from the slang, referring to the prostitution sections of Nazi/Axis concentration camps.
+The lead singer of Joy Division -- Ian Curtis --  committed suicide.
-The lead singer killed himself, and the rest of the band formed New Order, which further engendered Electronic, Revenge, and The Other Two!
+The rest of the band formed New Order, which further engendered Electronic, Revenge, and The Other Two! [sic].

-[sic].
+eddietomb@yahoo.com comments:
+Joy Division had a song on their second album "Closer" called "Twenty Four Hours".
+It is likely that the band's name appearing on Judy's jacket was added as an in-joke of sorts, to compliment the title, and not vice versa.

 The symbol is actually two traditional female symbols interlocked.
 The male symbol is a circle with an arrow pointing about 30 degrees clockwise of vertical, like the second female symbol on the jacket.
 This is clearly a lesbian symbol.
 Bette's expressed attitude (disapproval but tolerance) toward